BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 One command for files, directories and online resources.
 </summary>

-Kubernetes is unopinionated. it has many ways to do the same things, like the three approches from above.
+Kubernetes is un-opinionated. it has many ways to do the same things, like the three approaches from above.

-Infrastrucutes as code, "__GitOps__", fully declarative kubernetes.
+Infrastructures as code, "__GitOps__", fully declarative kubernetes.
-The command that we almost exculisvly use is `kubectl apply -f <filename>.yml` We will skip the middleman commands of `kubectl create`,`kubectl replace` and `kubectl edit`, which belong to the imperative objects approch.
+The command that we almost exclusively use is `kubectl apply -f <filename>.yml` We will skip the middleman commands of `kubectl create`,`kubectl replace` and `kubectl edit`, which belong to the imperative objects approach.

 quick examples
 create/update resources in a file
-`kubectl apply -f myfile.yaml` create/update a whole directory of yaml files
+`kubectl apply -f my_file.yaml` create/update a whole directory of yaml files
 `kubectl apply -f my-yaml/`
 create/update from a URL